FuckLifeeeee/FuckLifeeeee/EN_A.md

 #### How to Contact Us

-If you have any objections to this privacy policy, you can contact our customer service email ketianzang@gmail.com contact us.
+If you have any objections to this privacy policy, you can contact our customer service email ketianzang@gmail.com.